The United States Congress designated the Marjory Stoneman Douglas Wilderness (map

 and is managed by the National Park Service.

 This lush but fragile landscape is primarily a marsh of scattered tall grasses.
 Everglades National Park, which covers about 1.4 million acres, contains only part of the watery expanse known as everglades.
-Most of the park is a designated Wilderness.
+The Marjory Stoneman Douglas Wilderness makes up the majority of the park.